jimliddle/WhyAInotes/README.md

-## Why AIs Notes 🧠📓
+## WhyAI Notes 🧠📓

 A local-first, AI-powered note-taking application and Evernote (.enex) explorer built entirely in a single HTML file.

-Why AIs Notes allows you to import your Evernote backups, organize your thoughts, and interact with your personal knowledge base using Google's Gemini AI, all while keeping your data strictly local and secure.
+WhyAI Notes allows you to import your Evernote backups, organize your thoughts, and interact with your personal knowledge base using Google's Gemini AI, all while keeping your data strictly local and secure.

 ### ✨ Features

 🏠 Local-First Architecture: Your notes, images, PDFs, and chat histories are stored entirely offline in your browser's IndexedDB.
 No backend servers, no cloud databases, zero latency.

 🐘 Evernote (.enex) Import: Seamlessly import your Evernote exports.
-Why AIs Notes parses titles, HTML content, dates, and base64-encoded attachments (images and PDFs) locally.
+WhyAI Notes parses titles, HTML content, dates, and base64-encoded attachments (images and PDFs) locally.

 🤖 AI Assistant (Gemini 2.5 Flash): Chat directly with your documents.
 The app intelligently injects the active note's text, images, and PDFs into the AI context, allowing you to ask questions, summarize, and analyze your data.